 If the first two steps of Elance Dispute Assistance do not reach a conclusion, the case should proceed to Arbitration as a final step.
 Arbitration lets you receive final judgment on your disagreement from an independent third party.
 It is typically far less expensive than court and the judgment is enforceable in a court of law.
 Elance will adhere to the arbitration judgment and require that both parties abide by the ruling regarding the refund or release of funds held in Escrow and any other considerations.

-Arbitration is provided by net-ARB and AAA (American Arbitration Association).
-Each company is an independent third party with an associated cost and payment from both parties is required prior to advancing a case to arbitration.
-As such, there is no financial benefit for either service (net-ARB or AAA) to side with a freelancer or client.
-Both companies will use the contents of the workroom as evidence for each case.
+Arbitration is provided by AAA (American Arbitration Association).
+This company is an independent third party with an associated cost and payment from both parties is required prior to advancing a case to arbitration.
+As such, there is no financial benefit for AAA to side with a freelancer or client.
+They will use the contents of the workroom as evidence for each case.
+More details:

 Both clients and freelancers should take the following measures to protect themselves in the event of a dispute: